Asymptotic Behavior of the Subordinated Traveling Waves: Introduction

 with the initial data $\rho_{0}(x)=\rho(x)$.
 This equation is called the kinetic equation for the considered stochastic dynamics of an infinite particle systems.
 We would like to stress that the kinetic equation is only one particular byproduct of the kinetic hierarchy which may be considered as a new important system of equations describing the dynamics, see comments by H.~Spohn in \cite{Spohn1980}.

 Let us consider a random time change in the initial Markov dynamics.
-Then we have hierarchical system of evolution equations with a general fractional derivative in time corresponding to the random time change, see \cite{KKS2018}, \cite{KocKon2017}.
-After a scaling we arrive in a kinetic hierarchy which is the same as before but with generalized time derivatives instead of usual ones.
-It is principal moment that this hierarchy has not more the chaos preservation property.
-But due to general subordination principle the solution to the fractional kinetic hierarchy in nothing but the subordination of the solution to the initial kinetic hierarchy by a particular kernel associated with the random time.
+Then we have a hierarchical system of evolution equations with a general fractional derivative in time corresponding to the random time change, see \cite{KKS2018,KocKon2017}.
+After a scaling we obtain a kinetic hierarchy which is the same as before but with generalized time derivatives instead of usual ones.
+This new hierarchy does not preserve anymore the chaos property.
+But due to general subordination principle the solution to the fractional kinetic hierarchy is nothing but the subordination of the solution to the initial kinetic hierarchy by a particular kernel associated with the random time.
 The latter is deeply related to the linear character of the evolution in the kinetic hierarchies.
 As a consequence, we have the evolution of the density in the fractional dynamics which is nothing but the subordination of the evolution of the density corresponding to the initial kinetic equation.
 Therefore, the kinetic dynamics of the density in the fractional time is just the transformation of the solution to the kinetic equation in the physical time.
 This statement supports our doubts that the study of non-linear kinetic equations with fractional derivatives may be justified by arguments coming from physical background.
 Of course, we can consider non-linear evolution equations with fractional derivatives as mathematical objects.
 But the physical sense of their solutions remain an open question.

 For several particular models of Markov dynamics we already derived and studied the related kinetic equations, see \cite{FKK10,FKK11,FKKL11}.
-In particular, for certain class of such equation we obtained the existence of solutions in the form of traveling waves, see \cite{Finkelshtein2019,Finkelshtein2019a}.
+In particular, for certain class of such equation we obtained the existence of solutions in the form of traveling waves, see \cite{Finkelshtein2019a,Finkelshtein2019}.
 There appears a natural question about the properties of subordinated solutions in the case of traveling waves.
 The physical sense of the fractional time may be related to a friction included in the initial system.
 From the point of view of such interpretation we shall expect that the motion of the subordinated wave shall be slower comparing with the initial one.
 Actually, we will show that this hypothesis may be justified for several classes of random time changes.